Types of Degrees Physician Assistant Majors Are Getting

 |Post-Baccalaureate Certificate - awarded for completion of an organized program of study; designed for people who have completed a Baccalaureate degree but do not meet the requirements of academic degrees carrying the title of Master.||2.5%|

 |First Professional Degree - awarded for completion of a program that: requires at least 2 years of college work before entrance into the program, includes a total of at least 6 academic years of work to complete, and provides all remaining academic requirements to begin practice in a profession.||7.5%|

 Online Physician Assistant Programs

-In the 2018-2019 academic year, 232 schools offered some type of physician assistant program.
+In 2019-2020, 240 schools offered a physician assistant program of some type.
 The following table lists the number of programs by degree level, along with how many schools offered online courses in the field.